amaik/nietzsche-complete-work/README.md

 _processed_ is the processed data.
 These are the same text files as in _raw_, but each sentence is in it's own line and has a _<start>_ and _<end>_ tag.
 The result of the script *preprocess_nietzsche.py*.

 _pre-cleanup_ is data in preparation for the second, manual cleaning stage (*clean_nietzsche.py*).
 This data is not finish and the script wasn't run.

+## Language model
+The scripts _train_nietzsche.py_ and _test_nietzsche.py_ contain logic to train and test(empirically, no perplexity) a LM on the data.
+They need import from an unpublished project of mine which will be updatet in the future.